eclipse-kura/kura/docs/java-application-development/how-to-use-gpio.md

 where `/dev/digital_in1` points to `/sys/class/gpio/gpioXYZ`.
 The pin number is set to XYZ and it can be retrieved by name.

-!!! warning
-    A pin described as a symlink is supported only by the `GPIOService`, so it cannot be accessed using directly the OpenJDK Device I/O library.

 ## OpenJDK Device I/O

 Linux-level access in Kura is granted through OpenJDK Device I/O, a third-party library that leverages standard Java ME Device I/O APIs to Java SE.
 Kura is distributed with the relevant native libraries, together with the default hardware configuration, for each platform on which it runs.